Original article written for Large Scale Planes and published in 2004. Images are low resolution due to the limited digital technology of the day.

 I think the images describe what I tried to achieve so I won't bore you with numbers and the vagaries of the erroneously labelled Farbton 84.
 If you have an interest do seek out David's article for a considered opinion on the four known shades of this colour.

 All the colours were from my dwindling Aeromaster acrylic stocks (neatly mirroring the true events of 1944-45) and thinned with tap water to a milky consistency.
 I can't quote ratios as I tend to airbrush 'on the hoof', and change paint consistency as I change air pressure.
-I know that tap water isn't supposed to be used with this paint, but I've never had any problems so far and I do live in a part of the world which is fortunate enough to have good quality water. . . (it rains a lot).
+I know that tap water isn't supposed to be used with this paint, but I've never had any problems so far.

 I almost forgot to mention, the under surface was Alclad II aluminium shade A, which is in keeping with various Os-Liste requirements.
 I believe the 'wrap-around' use of 75 Grauviolett on the wing leading edges and landing gear covers was an attempt at unit level to make the aircraft a bit less visible to low level recon and airfield attack, so I used a fresher mix sprayed over the weathered splinter pattern already applied.
-It's not too apparent from the images due to my editing them for gamma correction/ tonal contrast.
+It's not too apparent from the images due to my editing them for gamma correction/ tonal contrast in an image editing application.

-Eagle Editions decals are well known for their product quality and attention to detail so there's no need to bang on about how good they went on, save for the fact that after correspondence with David E Brown, I deviated from the suggested national markings and replaced the fuselage balkenkreuz with the larger B4 800mm 'open' basic crosses.
+Eagle Editions decals are well known for their product quality and attention to detail so there's no need to bang on about how good they went on, save for the fact that after further correspondence with David E Brown about the subject, I deviated from Eagle Edition's suggested national markings, and replaced the fuselage balkenkreuz with the larger B4 800mm 'open' basic crosses.
 I also replaced the underwing markings with the same B4 900mm crosses, reasoning that these markings were commonly seen on the same aircraft.

 Without the evidence of the colour image of Black 6 to validate the instructions, I went with a crop of supporting images and correspondence on the 500xxx werknummer information.
-Again this is purely personal preference and if anyone can help out with further information, I would like to hear from you.
+Again this is purely personal preference and if anyone can help out with further information. . .

 The lighting was a combination of my fluorescent circular dentist's magnifier and an angle-poise desk lamp fitted with a 60watt daylight bulb.
 These are blue and change the colour 'temperature' to something approaching that of natural daylight.
 The whole set-up is placed next to a north-facing window, which has voile curtain hanging in it to help filter harsh direct light.
 The Minolta Z1 3MP digital camera was mounted on a 'borrowed' tripod designed for AV movie cameras and was essential for the next step.

-I never use the auto exposure setting on my cameras, because the metering system can be fooled but mainly because using either aperture or shutter priority gives greater control over the final image.
-Aperture priority is the easiest to manipulate and for maximum depth of field an aperture of f11 or greater is needed.
-This all means that a small amount of light is entering the camera and this in turn controls the shutter speed.
-With f11 the shutter speed drops to 1/6th of a second, (to allow for the correlation between shutter speed and exposure) hence the need for a sturdy tripod and ideally a remote way of releasing the shutter.
-Of course all cameras differ in respect of capability (usually with a price tag to match) and it maybe that yours is capable of f22 or even f32, which means that shutter speeds of 1 or 2 seconds or greater are possible along with a greater depth of field.
+I never use the auto exposure setting on my cameras, because the metering system can be fooled, but mainly because using either aperture or shutter priority gives greater control over the final image.
+When starting out, aperture priority (AP) is the easiest to manipulate and for maximum depth of field an aperture of f11 or smaller is needed.
+If you need a quick refresher - the larger the f-number the smaller the aperture (hole in the lens).
 Anyway don't rely on the auto and give it a go and experiment with light positioning, camera angles and exposures.

 Finally the images were post edited using Adobe Photoshop Elements and JASC's Paintshop Pro 8 for gamma correction and contrast.
 PSP8 is useful for editing out dust spots on transparencies and making the whole thing look way better than it does in real life!